GitauHarrison/notes/api_flask/07_api_testing_postman.md

 ## Create A Collection

 The essence of using a collection is to group related Postman requests to keep our workspace organized.
 We are going to test the endpoints of our chat application.
 It, therefore, makes sense to group all the requests we will be testing into a collection.
 All requests made in Postman will typically show up under your History tab on the left sidebar of your application.
+While that is okay for a small number of endpoints, things can quickly get out of hand and become disorganized when we rely on the History of where we have been.

-First, let us begin by creating a workspace.
+First, let us begin by creating a collection.

 ![Create collection](/images/apis_in_flask/create_collection.png)